behnammohammadi/software-eng-ladder/Home/Level 4.1 - Tech Lead TL1.md

 - Effectively collaborates with product managers and other stakeholders.

 ### Minimum Experience:
-- 8+ years of practical experience before considering a promotion.
+- Consider a promotion after gaining 1 or more years of practical experience in TL1.

 ### Next Actions:
 - Successfully lead a team or sub-team through a major project.